 If the power button on your phone isn’t working, there are a handful of solutions you can try.
-You can utilize Android’s scheduled power function, a third-party app to remap the control, ADB commands, or some simple troubleshooting techniques to fix the
+You can utilize Android’s scheduled power function, a third-party app to remap the control, ADB commands, or some simple troubleshooting techniques to fix the software problems.

 1. Screen won’t Turn On

 The most serious issue with a broken power button is that you won’t be able to turn on your phone’s display, especially if your volume buttons aren’t set to wake the screen.